-However, mathematics is much broader than that, and we lack models of the reasoning (for instance geometrical and topological reasoning) that enabled humans to come up with the profoundly important and influential mathematical discoveries reported in Euclid's Elements 2.5 millennia ago -- arguably the single most important book ever written on this planet.
+However, mathematics is much broader than that, and we lack models of the reasoning (for instance geometrical and topological reasoning) that enabled humans to come up with the profoundly important and influential mathematical discoveries reported in Euclid's Elements 2.5 millennia ago - arguably the single most important book ever written on this planet.
 The early pioneers could not have learnt from mathematics teachers.
 How did they teach themselves, and each other?
+What would be required to enable robots to make similar discoveries without teachers?

-Those mathematical capabilities seem to have deep, but mostly unnoticed, connections with animal abilities to perceive practically important types of affordance, including use of mechanisms that are concerned not only with the perceiver's possibilities for immediate action but more generally with what is and is not possible in a perceived situation and how those possibilities and impossibilities can change, for example if something is moved.
+Those mathematical capabilities seem to have deep, but mostly unnoticed, connections with animal abilities to perceive practically important types of affordance, including use of mechanisms that are concerned not only with the perceiver's possibilities for immediate action but more generally with what is and is not possible in a physical situation and how those possibilities and impossibilities can change, for example if something is moved.
+A child could learn that a shoelace threaded through a single hole can be removed from the hole by pulling the left end of the lace or by pulling the right end.
+Why does combining two successful actions fail in this case, whereas in other cases a combination improves success (e.g. A pushing an object and B pushing the object in the same direction)?
+Collecting examples of explanations of impossibilities that humans understand but not yet current robots is one way to investigate gaps in what has been achieved so far.
+It is also a route toward understanding the nature of human mathematical competences, which I think start to develop in children long before anyone notices.

-Many animals, including pre-verbal humans, need to be able to perceive and think about such things, though in most cases without having the ability to reflect on their thinking or to communicate the thoughts to someone else.
-The latter meta-cognitive abilities evolve later in the history of a species and develop later in individuals.
+Many animals, including pre-verbal humans, need to be able to perceive and think about what is and is not possible in a situation, though in most cases without having the ability to reflect on their thinking or to communicate the thoughts to someone else.
+The meta-cognitive abilities evolve later in the history of a species and develop later in individuals.